-All facilities in the Workers Camp must be complaint with the stipulations of the ESMP and the IFC Workers Accommodations and Standards.
+All facilities in the Workers Camp must be compliant with the stipulations of the ESMP and the IFC Workers Accommodations and Standards.
 The camp shall be provided with the following minimum facilities:

 - Canteen, dining hall and dormitories as required shall be constructed of suitable materials to provide a safe healthy environment for the workforce and which facilitate regular cleaning and the provision of ventilation and illumination. - Ablution block with a minimum of one water closet toilet, one urinal and one shower per 10 personnel engaged either permanently or temporarily on the project.
 Separate toilet and wash facilities shall be provided for male and female employees. - A sick bay and first aid station. - Sewage collection facilities to allow for the treatment of black and grey wastewater discharge from toilets, washrooms, showers, kitchens, laundry and the like.
-The management of all camp wastewater water shall be as prescribed in the ESMP. - All camp facilities shall be maintained in a safe clean and or appropriate condition throughout the construction period. - The contractor shall provide, equip, and maintain adequate first aid stations and erect conspicuous notice boards directing where these are situated and provide all required transport.
-The contractor shall comply with the government medical or labour requirements at all times and provide, equip and maintain dressing stations where directed and at all times have experienced first aid personnel available throughout the works for attending injuries. - Throughout the period of the contract the employer, the engineer, or their representatives shall have uninterrupted access to and from the camp for the purpose of carrying out routine inspections of all buildings, facilities or installations of whatever nature to ensure compliance with this specification.
+The management of all camp wastewater water shall be as prescribed in the ESMP. - All camp facilities shall be maintained in a safe clean and or appropriate condition throughout the construction period. - The contractor(s) shall provide, equip, and maintain adequate first aid stations and erect conspicuous notice boards directing where these are situated and provide all required transport.
+The contractor(s) shall comply with the government medical or labour requirements at all times and provide, equip and maintain dressing stations where directed and at all times have experienced first aid personnel available throughout the works for attending injuries. - Throughout the period of the contract the employer, the engineer, or their representatives shall have uninterrupted access to and from the camp for the purpose of carrying out routine inspections of all buildings, facilities, or installations of whatever nature to ensure compliance with this specification.

-WORKERS CAMP OPERATIONS
+WORKERS' CAMP OPERATIONS

-- The Contractor will be required to provide calculations of the amount of freshwater needed for the number of workers accommodated at the camp and is to demonstrate how they will provide this water.
-No currently existing freshwater resources in Noro will be used for the workers or for worker camp operations. - The Contractor will be required to provide adequate provisions for the workers for the duration of the project so as not to deplete the available food sources of the community. - All wastewater, solid waste, freshwater usage, noise levels, handling and storage of hazardous materials shall be as prescribed in the ESMP.
+- The Contractor(s) will be required to provide calculations of the amount of freshwater needed for the number of workers accommodated at the camp and is to demonstrate how they will provide this water. - The Contractor(s) will be required to provide adequate provisions for the workers for the duration of the project so as not to deplete the available food sources of the community. - All wastewater, solid waste, freshwater usage, noise levels, handling and storage of hazardous materials shall be as prescribed in the ESMP.